camelgod/playnite-setup-guide/README.md

 # Comfy Game Streaming Setup Guide

 This guide is for those who wants to do a game streaming setup to their TV from a desktop and only play on a controller.
 I've tried to make it as simple as possible to add as many emulators so you don't need to go digging for command line arguments and figure things out.

+I wanted to simply boot up Moonlight and start playing any game I wanted using only a DS4 controller.
+After lots of configuring and finding command line arguments and such, here is some knowledge that may or may not help you.

 ## My Setup
 My setup is as follows: